 Please call us at (213) 596-9642 to request your free evaluation.
-Our aggressive and compassionate attorneys are on your side and offer an excellent attorney-client relationship that you’re sure to appreciate during this stressful and trying time.
+Our aggressive and compassionate attorneys are on your side and offer an excellent attorney-client relationship that you will appreciate during this stressful and trying time.

 We want you to be an intimate acquaintance witness, and we focus on many methods to get you the settlement you deserve for your loved one.
 Any lawsuit involving liability, evidence, proof, and damages in a settlement requires expert testimony.
 In brain injury cases, each of the experts must act as one to satisfy causation, liability, and damages for the plaintiff to win and receive an appropriate settlement.

 A brain injury case involves negligence questions from a health care provider (medical malpractice), a manufacturer or creator of a drug or product, or someone causing a specific accident to result in the injury.
-Other issues here consist of the person’s cognitive capacity, medical expenses required to treat the person, ability to work and types of jobs they can do now, and psychological harm.
-Sometimes, a person’s sanity changes, and the person requires mental health services to ensure that they can return to normal society again.
+Other issues here include the person’s cognitive capacity, medical expenses required to treat the person, ability to work and jobs they can do now, and psychological harm.
+Sometimes, a person’s sanity changes and the person requires mental health services to ensure that they can return to normal society again.

 The burden of proof falls to the injured person, so it’s imperative to hire an attorney for assistance.
 Through the attorney-client relationship, the legal professional gathers evidence, which often means talking to a witness or two.